 All PCC members are required to have a DBS check.
-Certificates will be renewed every five years.
+Certificates will be renewed every three years for all eligible roles.

 8. THOSE WHO POSE A RISK TO CHILDREN, YOUNG PEOPLE OR VULNERABLE ADULTS Parish Safeguarding Handbook - Chapter 10

 The House of Bishops' Safeguarding Policy states: 'The Church, based on the message of the gospel, opens its doors to all.
 It will therefore endeavour to offer pastoral care and support to any member if the church community whom may present a known risk'.